Stock market today: Tech leads more gains in on Wall Street

 “Inflation is too high but further rate hikes could push the economy into recession,” he said.

-Movement for the two-year Treasury yield, which tends to track expectations for Fed action, was more extreme.
-It jumped to 4.58% from 4.49% prior to the report.
+Movement for the two-year Treasury yield, which tends to track expectations for Fed action, was more forceful.
+It jumped to 4.56% from 4.49% prior to the report.

 The latest inflation data also highlighted the continued resilience of consumer spending, which has been a key bulwark, along with the strong jobs market, against a recession.
 The economy grew at a sluggish 1.3% annual rate from January through March and it is projected to accelerate to a 2% pace in the current April-June quarter.